OrbitChain: Orchestrating In-orbit Real-time Analytics of Earth Observation Data: Introduction

-In this paper, we propose {\oursol}, a multi-satellite orchestration framework for in-orbit Earth observation data analytics.
-Following existing works~\cite{denby2019orbital,denby2020orbital,cheng2024eagleeye}, {\oursol} organizes a chain of satellites that pass consecutively over each ground area.
-For analytics, {\oursol} implements a sensing and analytics pipeline.
-Single-functional analytics functions are flexibly deployed on different satellites and work together through inter-satellite communications, enabling full utilization of orbital computation resources.
-Based on comprehensive profiling of analytics functions, {\oursol} designs an optimization engine that determines function deployment and resource allocation by solving a mixed-integer programming problem.
-An analytics traffic routing algorithm is also devised to identify the analytics paths with minimal inter-satellite communication overhead.
+Fully in-orbit analytics could ideally achieve the lowest end-to-end latency for Earth observation applications, but are limited by per-satellite computation and energy budgets.
+Existing work has explored parallelism to balance analytics workloads across multiple satellites~\cite{denby2020orbital}, where each satellite processes a part of the ground region, and results are aggregated on the ground.
+However, as we show in Section~\ref{sec:preliminary_study:oec}, such independent parallelism inefficiently utilizes in-orbit resources, and cannot support complex analytics workflows.

-We implement and evaluate {\oursol} on orbital edge devices (Nvidia Jetson and Raspberry Pis) that match existing satellite onboard systems ~\cite{ltdraspberry,2020lockheed}.
-Evaluation results show that {\oursol} can complete up to $60\%$ more analytics workloads than existing frameworks and, on average, saves $72\%$ inter-satellite communication overhead.
+We develop \textbf{\oursol}, a multi-satellite OEC framework for in-orbit real-time Earth observation analytics. {\oursol} utilizes a chain of satellites with overlapping ground coverage~\cite{denby2019orbital,denby2020orbital,cheng2024eagleeye}, and orchestrates sensing and analytics pipelines utilizing both data and computation parallelism.
+Analytics workflows are decomposed into analytics functions, which are distributed across satellites and coordinated via inter-satellite links to enable efficient resource utilization.
+Based on offline profiling, {\oursol} employs an optimization engine that determines function deployment and resource allocation, and proactively routes analytics workloads to minimize inter-satellite communications.
+We implemented and evaluated {\oursol} on prevalent satellite on-board systems (NVIDIA Jetsons and Raspberry Pis) ~\cite{ltdraspberry,2020lockheed}.
+Results show that {\oursol} can complete up to $60\%$ more analytics workloads than existing frameworks, and on average saves up to $45\%$ inter-satellite communication overhead.

-Our main contributions are summarized as follows: \begin{itemize} \item We design an OEC framework, {\oursol}, that uses a microservice-based sensing and analytics pipeline for fully in-orbit complex Earth observation analytics. \item We design an optimizer for resource allocation in {\oursol} based on extensive profiling results on orbital edge devices, and propose a greedy routing algorithm to reduce inter-satellite communication overhead. \item We evaluate {\oursol} on an OEC testbed with orbital hardware and show its superior performance over existing inter-satellite collaboration frameworks. \end{itemize}
+Our main contributions are summarized as follows: \begin{itemize} \item We design {\oursol}, a multi-satellite OEC framework that enables fully in-orbit real-time sensing and analytics pipelines for complex Earth analytics tasks. \item We develop a graph-based workflow orchestrator that profiles and deploys analytics functions across multiple satellites, and orchestrates cross-satellite resources and workload routing to achieve high analytics throughput with minimal communication overhead. \item We evaluate {\oursol} on an OEC testbed with hardware used in space, and demonstrate its superior performance over existing OEC frameworks. \end{itemize}